openhab/org.openhab.binding.zwave/doc/shenzhen/floodsensor_0_0.md

 ### Parameter 4: Alarm on Time Duration

 Alarm on Time Duration
-This parameter defines beep on duration after first beep on when water leakage is detected.
+<p&gtThis parameter defines beep on duration after first beep on when water leakage is detected.</p&gt
 Values in the range 5 to 255 may be set.

 The manufacturer defined default value is ```5```.